MLSA-Sanins/webdev101-resources/README.md

 This repository contains all the source code that is used in our Webdev101 Tutorials.
 Webdev101 Tutorials YouTube [playlist link](https://youtube.com/playlist?list=PL_LImCf-ChHUT-ddowQC0XftHznEYF396)

-The Tutorial resources contains 2 folder:
+**The Tutorial resources contains 2 folder**:
-- *Project folder* - Contails all project source code that was written by the instructor in the session.
+- ***Project folder*** - Contails all project source code that was written by the instructor in the session.
-- *Assignment folder* - Contains the problem statement for the Assignment for the day.
+- ***Assignment folder*** - Contains the problem statement for the Assignment for the day.
 Submit your assignments in Google Classroom.
 [Google Classroom invite link](https://classroom.google.com/c/NDA1OTI1NDUzNzMz?cjc=cxibbjv)

 ## To Download the tutorial resources follow to two steps given as follows